redis/docs/content/operate/oss_and_stack/stack-with-enterprise/search/query-performance-factor.md

     - 1st 100% spike: [`memtier_benchmark`](https://github.com/RedisLabs/memtier_benchmark) search test at the default (no additional CPUs for search).

-    - 2nd 100% spike: reconfiguration and shard restart for a 4x Query performance factor.
+    - 2nd 100% spike: reconfiguration and shard restart for a 4x query performance factor.

     - 3rd 600% spike: `memtier_benchmark` search test with threading at a 4x Query performance factor (6 CPUs per shard).